-The Nitinol material studied had a composition of 55Ni-45Ti (wt.%) and was received in the form of 41.3 mm diameter round bar.
-Disc-shaped compact tension samples were electrodischarge machined to have dimensions of width, 31 mm, and thickness, 9 mm, and were heat treated in air at 500°C for 35 minutes before rapidly quenching in an ice water bath.
-Fatigue tests were conducted, at 37°C in air, aerated deionized water, and aerated Hank's solution (a simulated physiological environment), under automated stress-intensity control on electro-servo hydraulic machines at 10 Hz (sine wave) in general accordance with the testing techniques described in ASTM E647.
-Samples were cycled at a load ratio, R, equal to 0.1, where R is defined as the ratio of the minimum to maximum stress intensities in the loading cycle (i.e., $R = K{min}/K{max}$).
-The testing temperature of 37°C was monitored using either a teflon coated probe in aqueous environments or a surface resistive-temperature device in air with the temperature maintained to within $\pm 0.2^{\circ}$ C. Samples tested in air were heated via infra-red heat lamps, whereas samples tested in aqueous solution were heated via a teflon coated heating element.
-The composition of Hank's solution, which had a pH of 7.4, was (in g/L): 0.185 calcium chloride·2H2O, 0.09767 magnesium sulfate (anhydrous), 0.4 potassium chloride, 0.06 potassium phosphate monobasic (anhydrous), 8.0 sodium chloride, 0.04788 sodium phosphate dibasic (anhydrous), 1.0 D-glucose, and 0.35 sodium bicarbonate.
+The Nitinol material studied had a composition of 55 Ni-45 Ti (wt %) and was received in the form of a 41.3 mm in diameter round bar.
+Disk-shaped compact tension samples were electro-discharge machined to have dimensions of 31 mm in width and 9 mm in thickness.
+These disks were heat treated in air at 500°C for 35 min and then rapidly quenched in an ice water bath.
+Fatigue tests were conducted at 37°C in air, aerated deionized water, and aerated Hank's solution (a simulated physiological environment) under automated stress-intensity control on electro-servo hydraulic machines at 10 Hz (sine wave), in general accordance with the testing techniques described in ASTM E647.
+Samples were cycled at a load ratio (R)equal to 0.1, where R is defined as the ratio of the minimum to the maximum stress intensities in the loading cycle (i.e., $R = K{\min}/K{\max}$).
+The testing temperature of 37°C was monitored using either a Tefloncoated probe in aqueous environments or a surfaceresistive-temperature device in air with the temperature maintained to within ±0.2°C. Samples tested in air were heated via infrared heat lamps whereas samples tested in aqueous solution were heated via a Tefloncoated heating element.
+The composition of Hank's solution, which had a pH of 7.4, was (in g/L): 0.185 calcium chloride/2H2O; 0.09767 magnesium sulfate (anhydrous); 0.4 potassium chloride; 0.06 potassium phosphate monobasic (anhydrous); 8.0 sodium chloride; 0.04788 sodium phosphate dibasic (anhydrous); 1.0 D-glucose; and 0.35 sodium bicarbonate.

-Round-bar uniaxial tensile samples with dimensions of gauge length, 25.4 mm, and diameter, 6.40 mm, were also heat treated in air at 500°C for 35 minutes before rapidly quenching in an ice water bath.
-Monotonic and cyclic-tensile tests were conducted under displacement control at a rate of 2.5 μ m/sec, which corresponds to a strain rate of ~1 x 10-4 /sec for the selected gauge length.
-The monotonic and cyclic constitutive behavior was measured at 37°C; samples were heated in a warm distilled water bath (minimal corrosion effects were expected with this environment in Nitinol [26]), with the sample temperature again maintained to within ± 0.2°C.
+Round-bar uniaxial tensile samples with gauge dimensions of 25.4 mm in length and 6.40 mm in diameter were also heat treated in air at 500°C for 35 min before being rapidly quenched in an ice water bath.
+Monotonic- and cyclic-tensile tests were conducted under displacement control at a rate of 2.5 μm/s, which corresponds to a strain rate of ~1 × 10-4 /s for the selected gauge length.
+The monotonic and cyclic constitutive behavior was measured at 37°C; samples were heated in a warm distilled water bath (minimal corrosion effects were expected with this environment in Nitinol26), with the sample temperature again maintained to within ±0.2°C.